zahrakhoshmanesh/Similarity-Based-FI-Detection/README.md

 73% of feature interactions.
 This small study suggests that using similarity measures at the feature level within a product line to detect problematic interactions involving a new feature can effectively reduce this cause of aging in a software product line.

-Index Terms—feature interaction, software aging, similarity metrics, software product lines,
+**Index Terms**—feature interaction, software aging, similarity metrics, software product lines,

 you can find all the material needed to reproduce the result of our paper as follows.

-1- We used Software Product Line benchmarks created by Sven Apel and his team in University of Passau from [Here](http://fosd.net/FAV)
+ - We used Software Product Line benchmarks created by Sven Apel and his team in University of Passau from [Here.](http://fosd.net/FAV)

-1- We wrote Java code to calculate the Jaccard and Hamming similarities  between all features in the software product line study.
+ - We wrote Java code to calculate the Jaccard and Hamming similarities  between all features in the software product line study.
+The code is accessible from this repository.

-2- The Excel file shows the scores.
+ - The Excel file shows the scores.

-3- PDF file explained the process and results.
+ - PDF file explained the process and results.